metromg/vote-radio/README.md

 A web radio with song voting

 ## Overview
-Vote Radio is a web radio with song voting.
+Vote radio is a web radio with song voting.
 Songs are selected automatically based on user votes.

 It uses Icecast for streaming the media to clients and LiquidSoap as a streaming source.
 Everything is packaged into docker-images for easy deployment.